Moving to Germany with kids can seem overwhelming. To help you out, this guide to German education will help you find the right school for your child.

 German primary school (Grundschule)

-Children start primary school in the autumn term (around September) in the year a child turns six years old, and stay there until age 10.
+Children start primary school in the autumn term the year a child turns six years old.
+They then stay there until age 10.
 However, some German states have cut-off dates (such as 30 June or 31 December) to determine if a child can start school if they haven’t yet turned six when school starts.
 If a child does not turn six before the cut-off date, they are considered a kann Kind (literally ‘can child’) as opposed to a muss Kind (‘must child’).
-A muss Kind will be guaranteed a school place, while a kann Kind may be required to pass a test (Einschulungsuntersuchung) to prove their ability to attend school.
+A muss Kind will be guaranteed a school place.
+However, a kann Kind may be required to pass a test (Einschulungsuntersuchung) to prove their ability to attend school.

 Administrators do not push early admissions based on the assumption that even if the child is intellectually ready they may still not be socially and physically ready.